raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 1. Now you can write the code that will switch on your transistors, which in turn will make the balloons pop.
 First of all we only need the balloons to pop once so to ensure this is the case, add a new line and type the following:

     ```python
-    i = 1
-    while i == 1:
+    while True:
         if GPIO.input(button) == touched:
             print("Button Pushed")
             sleep(1)
+            break
     ```

-    This block of code is designed to test the effect of the button.
-If checks to see if the button has been pressed, and prints `Button Pushed` when it has been.
+    This block of code is designed to test the effect of the button. `while True` means "keep going forever" and it checks to see if the button has been pressed, and prints `Button Pushed` when it has been, then `break` ends the loop.

 1. Add this line to the very bottom of your code (with no indentation):